salman-abedin/bolt/README.md

 # Bolt: Lighting fast file/folder launcher for the fastest workflow ever

-Bolt prompts you to pick a file/folder from your favorite directories and launches it
+Bolt prompts you to search for files, directories or Google keywords.

 # Features

--  It runs fast as it is written in shellscript

 -  A whitelist to generate a personalized search list